markharrison/doc-platform-engineering/docs/05-msdevplat.md

 ---
-sidebar_label: 'Microsoft Developer Plaform'
+sidebar_label: 'Microsoft Developer Platform'
 slug: /msdevplat
 ---

-# Microsoft Developer Plaform
+# Microsoft Developer Platform

 Up to now - no products have been mentioned in this document.
 Remember Platform Engineering is a practice, not a product.